jharwell/cosm/docs/config/swarm-manager.rst

   - ``powerlaw``: Distributed according to a powerlaw.

   - ``single_source`` - Placed within an arena opposite about 90% of the way
-    from the nest to the other side of the arena (assumes horizontal, rectangular arena).
+    from the nest to the other side of the arena Assumes horizontal, rectangular arena with a single nest.

-  - ``dual_source`` - Placed in two sources on either side of a central nest (assumes a horizontal, rectangular arena).
+  - ``dual_source`` - Placed in two sources on either side of a central nest Assumes a horizontal, rectangular arena, with a single nest.

   - ``quad_source`` - Placed in 4 sources at each cardinal direction in the
     arena.
-Assumes a square arena.
+Assumes a square arena with a single nest.

 ``arena_map/blocks/distribution/redist_governor``
 #################################################